 What advice do you have for businesses struggling with motivation?

-AQ: When we started FIT CHICKS we both were working corporate jobs myself as the Manager, Sponsorship and Advertising for The Toronto International Film Festival and Laura as the International Marketing Manager for Hilton Hotels, that had a great opportunity for growth and were amazing jobs.
+AQ: When we started FIT CHICKS we both were working corporate jobs myself as the Manager, Sponsorship and Advertising for The Toronto International Film Festival and Laura as the International Marketing Manager for Hilton Hotels, which had a great opportunity for growth and were amazing jobs.
 When we decided to start our company pretty much every person in our lives thought we were crazy.
 They doubted us, told us not to do it and would even look down on us for making this decision.
 The most important thing we have ever done in our business was to not let others dictate our path.
 We didn't listen, instead, we listened to our passion, our hearts and went after it.
 Never letting our own fears stand in our way and never ever taking no for an answer.
 We asked for things we wanted, we built relationships, we worked long hours and dedicated ourselves to creating the life we desired vs the one we were just OK with before at our corporate jobs.
 Never let anyone else's fears or thoughts get in the way of your dreams and success.

 KA: Wow, there’s so much, but really, I think the best advice I can give is to hang on, and know that we will get through this.
 Don’t make any crazy decisions, come up with a strategic, well thought out plan to get to the other side of this, and follow it.
 That is not to say that there aren’t going to be really bad days, there are.
 This is very hard, and there will be days when you want to throw in the towel.
 That’s OK.
 Yell, scream, whatever you need to do, and then take the time that you need to get back on your yoga mat, meditate, go for a walk with the dog, whatever it is that let you get back to your creative, problem-solving self which is what led you on this entrepreneurial journey in the first place.
 This will end.
 Don’t give up.